Follow Your Trail in Park City, Utah

 Park City is just one gem in a surrounding area waiting to be explored.
 Get off the beaten trail and explore the Union Pacific Trail State Park, beginning in Park City and extending 25 beautiful miles.
 Local rivers are home to blue-ribbon fly-fishing and a truly adventurous day isn’t complete without a pilgrimage to High West Distillery in Wanship.
 This local joint isn’t something you’d just stumble upon without knowing it was there.
 The second you walk in the doors, you’ll get a sense of Utah’s prohibition-era history.
 With a great patio, live music and distillery tours, it’s a great place to spend part of your day.
 Brunch is a local favorite with delicious cocktails and a menu shaped by the distillery’s signature whiskeys.
 Think French Toast with whiskey syrup.

-Summer is the time to stay in the town’s stunning, high-quality hotels at less than half the price of a winter stay.
-Basecamp two minutes from the Utah Olympic Park in a Newpark Resort townhouse that’s near Whole Foods and Tanger Outlets stores.
-For mountain-side access, head to Grand Summit Hotel at Canyons Village.
+Summer and fall are the times to stay in the town’s stunning, high-quality hotels at a fraction of the price of a winter stay.
+Basecamp just minutes from the Utah Olympic Park at the new AC by Marriott that’s near Whole Foods and Park City Outlets stores.
+For mountain-side access, head to YotelPad where some rooms have views of the chairlifts.
 For a taste of luxury, indulge yourself at the five-star Stein Eriksen Lodge, the Chateaux or Stein Residences.
 Sunday Brunch at the on-site Glitretind Restaurant is considered a favorite of locals and visitors alike.